Naelsls/Naelsls/README.md

 # Hi there, I'm Nathanael

 ## About Me
-I'm Nathanael, a 19-year-old junior fullstack developer from Brazil.
+I'm Nathanael 19-year-old, i'm junior fullstack developer from Brazil.
 I have a passion for creating dynamic and responsive web applications.
 My goal is to work remotely for companies around the world, bringing my expertise and enthusiasm to international projects.

 ## Skills
 - **Languages:** HTML, CSS, JAVASCRIPT, PHP, MySQL, APIs, AJAX, NodeJS